 A new dog toy comprising two orange rubber balls joined by a strap.
 This morning, I idiotically flung the previous one directly into a tree, where of course it lodged firmly in a forked branch.
 I refuse to out myself as the perpetrator by attempting to retrieve it, so someone else’s dog can have it.

 Who was your teenage crush?

 Probably Tanita Tikaram, who looked a bit like my girlfriend at the time.
-That’s quite a good arrangement, because after you get dumped in real life, you can still listen to the records.
+That’s quite a good arrangement because after you get dumped in real life, you can still listen to the records.

 Describe the best meal you have ever eaten.

-Any of the Sunday lunches we had in the King’s Head in East Dereham when I was little.
+Any of the Sunday lunches we had at the King’s Head in East Dereham when I was little.
 It really was a compendium of now-risible 70s dining clichés: Thelwell hunting mats, flickering orange candle bulbs, orange juice as a starter (in a wine glass, on a doily), Black Forest gateau off the trolley.
 But at the time it was magical.

 What’s your favourite tipple?

 One or two bottles of lager or bearded-hipster ale followed by whatever red wine we’ve got in.
 The combination is pretty much guaranteed to produce a headache, a lesson that I’ve now given up on ever learning.